 Normally plantation shutters are stained or painted white.
 White is a classic plantation shutter color that makes your residence seem lighter, airier and more spacious.
 But a number our plantation shutter styles are offered in custom tints.
 Make yours a statement piece in your home by selecting a contemporary finish, like gray, black or red.

 Whatever color or stain you choose, you can feel content knowing your Louver Shop of Charleston shutters use a water-based, low VOC finish.
 Shutters made overseas could issue large doses of VOCs, or volatile organic compounds.
 These chemical vapors could result in headaches and respiratory problems.

 Design Your Custom Plantation Shutters with Louver Shop of Charleston

 There’s a reason we’re the #1 source for plantation shutters in Charleston.
-With our professional skill, free consultation and up-front pricing, we make designing custom shutters an easy, and even fun, process.
+With our professional knowledge, free consultation and up-front pricing, we make designing custom shutters an easy, and even fun, process.
 Want to begin customizing your shutters?
-Get in touch with us a call at 888-428-1415 or contact us online now to get your free consultation.
+Reach us a call at 888-428-1415 or contact us online now to get your free consultation.